dprog-philippe-docourt/django-qr-code/README.md

 This is an application that provides tools for displaying QR codes on your [Django](https://www.djangoproject.com/) site.

-This application depends on the [qrcode](https://github.com/lincolnloop/python-qrcode) python library which requires the [Pillow](https://github.com/python-pillow/Pillow) library in order to support the PNG image format.
+This application depends on the [Segno QR Code generator](https://pypi.org/project/segno/) library.
-The Pillow library needs to be installed manually if you want to generate QR codes in PNG format; otherwise, SVG is the only supported format.

 This app makes no usage of the Django models and therefore do not use any database.